agathanon/api-playground/README.md

 Import the environment file [mockoon-env.json](mockoon-env.json) into Mockcoon Desktop and click "Start Server".

-For a more simple deployment use Docker:
+For a more simple deployment, use Docker Compose:
 ```shell
 docker compose up
 ```